FuelLabs/sway-applications/.docs/contributing-book/src/documentation/project-quality/documentation/read-me.md

 - Ways to support the project
 - Known issues

-There is a variety of content that may be added however it's important to know that this is the first document a user will see and thus the user should not be overloaded with information.
-If the user can learn a little about the project, use it and find links to additional content then the document has achieved its purpose.
+There is a variety of content that may be added, however, it's important to note that this is the first document a user will see and thus should not be overloaded with information.
+If the user can learn a little about the project, use it, and find links to additional content then the document has achieved its purpose.